 10:00 I arrive at Pete’s house and his wife answers the door.
 She mouths to me that he is ‘much better in himself’.
 Pete tells me that his pain levels have improved, and it’s clear to see that the medication has helped.
 He’s been managing to get up out of bed and help his wife peel vegetables in the kitchen.
 This is really lovely to hear.
 We aim to help our patients live as normal a life as they can by managing complex symptoms, and this is one of those ‘normal activities of daily living’ that Pete was unable to do a week ago.
 I ask for Pete’s consent to refer him to our Occupational Therapists at Sobell.
 Our OTs will help support Pete with his mobility and provide any equipment that may make things easier around the home.

 Pete’s mood has lifted and he has regained his appetite a little.
-I encourage high calorie alternatives to some of his normal choices (such as substituting milk for cream) to up his calorie intake and help him regain a little strength.
+I encourage high calorie alternatives to some of his normal choices (e.g. substituting milk for cream) to up his calorie intake and help him regain a little strength.
 He is also delighted to hear he can enjoy some chocolate cake!
 Pete and I discuss the things he would like to achieve in the near future.
 He explains he would love to visit his local pub and have a beer!
 We talk about how this can be facilitated.

 Pete mentions to me today that ‘he doesn’t want to go back in to hospital ever again’.
 This initiates a discussion about Pete’s preferences with regards to his care.
 He explains to me that he would like to be cared for and die at home.
 We also have a conversation about resuscitation.
 This is never an easy conversation to have.
 We discuss that if his heart were to stop beating, resuscitation is unlikely to be successful.
 During this conversation it becomes apparent that it is not his preference to be resuscitated.
 I reassure Pete that I will inform his GP of his wishes and we will ensure he has relevant documentation in his home should it ever be required.